erutan/sierra-conditions/src/content/pages/conditions/weather.md

 If you're using an iPhone, someone helpfully [shared a widget](https://www.reddit.com/r/Ultralight/comments/o9vfsd/ios_geolocated_weathergov_forecast_shortcut/) you can tap to load your GPS coordinates on weather.gov.
 Useful for when you're on a peak or pass and get signal after being offline for a while. :)

-If you want to get really nerdy [SpotWX](https://spotwx.com) lets you choose from different NOAA models (what weather.gov runs on).
+If you want to get really nerdy [SpotWX](https://spotwx.com) lets you choose from different NOAA models.
+Sometimes looking at raw HRRR is better than their blended final product.

 ### Mountain Forecast

 [Mountain forecast](https://www.mountain-forecast.com/) is the second most popular choice - some people say it runs a bit cold up at higher altitudes.
+It'll give you overviews of what to expect at the base, mid, or peak of a mountain.

 ### Topo mapping clients